 Increasingly, according to Department of Immigration and Border Patrol (DIBP) statistics, many applicants choose to employ the services of a Registered Migration Agent.

-Whilst the DIBP website is a good general guide, it is clearly stated therein at this page http://www.immi.gov.au/legislation/internet-access... that legislation and regulations are not published on the DIBP website.
+Whilst the DHA website is a good general guide, it is clearly stated therein that legislation and regulations are not published on the website.

-Visa applicants cannot rely on the DIBP and its Immigration Case Officers to give migration law advice on a visa application.
-It is a common public misconception that DIBP staff, including immigration officers (whether in Australia or at overseas Embassies or High Commissions) can give advice on immigration matters.
+Visa applicants cannot rely on the DHA and its Case Officers to give migration law advice on a visa application.
+It is a common public misconception that DHA staff, including immigration officers (whether in Australia or at overseas Embassies or High Commissions) can give advice on immigration matters.

 Moving to Australia changes your entire life; let professionals advise you.